Seventy-five arrives as a threshold in life, a moment at which many people have settled into quiet, predictable and reassuring daily routines.

 Stafford, the oldest brother, joined the Peace Corps after graduating from the SUNY College of Environmental Science and Forestry.
 He spent the rest of his life working for humanitarian programs — typically overseen by the United Nations — in South Asia, East Africa and the Middle East, before spending many years offering counsel and support to the Kurdistan Regional Government.

+To Brad, his brother embodied the value of decency, of empathy, of human rights.
 A graduate of the Harvard Kennedy School, Stafford sometimes lectured at Syracuse University while visiting his hometown.
 He was deeply connected to his Hawaiian heritage, a guy who still maintained a home in Hilo, but Brad said he also remained a supportive older sibling, in a big way:

 “A brother you looked up to,” said Brad, who always remembered how Staff’s long experience with difficult terrain left him enamored with Toyota Land Cruisers, built to withstand harsh conditions.
-Six years ago, after their mother died, Brad said he used a small inheritance to finally buy a used Land Cruiser of his own, which made it easier to navigate the south county hills in the snow.
+Six years ago, after their mother died, Brad used a small inheritance to finally buy a used Land Cruiser of his own, which made it easier to navigate the south county hills in the snow.

 The brothers shared a deep faith in the Ukrainian cause, and a profound respect for the way the Ukrainians are resisting the Russian invasion.
 Brad, who closely follows accounts of the war, read a piece that described “Cars for Ukraine” — an effort co-founded by Ivan Oleksii, who offered this thought about the program in an email exchange: